Umiray–Angat Transbasin Project: History

-The Philippine government and MWSS has been studying new water sources for Metro Manila since the 1990s, as the capital has mainly relied on the Angat-Ipo-La Mesa water system as its source since the 1960s, and the demand for potable water has been projected to grow from 4,000 million liters a day (mld) to 5,680 mld by 2020.
-The study has led to the identification of the Umiray River, Kaliwa River, Kanan River, Marikina River, and Laguna de Bay as possible sources for the growing demand.
+The Philippine government and MWSS began studying new water sources for Metro Manila in the 1990s, as the capital had mainly relied on the Angat-Ipo-La Mesa water system as its source since the 1960s, and the demand for potable water was projected to grow from 4,000 million liters a day (mld) to 5,680 mld by 2020.
+The study identified the Umiray River, Kaliwa River, Kanan River, Marikina River, and Laguna de Bay as possible sources for the growing demand.

 While Kaliwa and Kanan River in Quezon Province would be a long-term outlook, the potential of the low impact diversion of Umiray River was considered in 1993.
 Angat Basin falls under a Climate Type 1, which experiences two seasons, dry season being from the months of March–May, while Umiray River Basin closer to the Pacific Ocean experiences Climate Type 2, which has an all-year round wet weather with pronounced rainfall from November to January.
 Despite having a smaller basin, Umiray River has a greater discharge volume compared to the Angat Basin due to its climate type.

 The Philippine government awarded the US$140 million contract to a Filipino-Italian consortium formed by SELI S.p.A, Grandi Lavori Fincosit S.p.A. of Italy, and J.V.
 Angeles Construction Corp.
 Asian Development Bank (ADB) provided a $92 million grant, while the rest was financed by MWSS.
 Tunneling work commenced in 1996 with a 4.88m diameter Robbins shielded tunnel boring machine.
 When the contract was awarded to the Filipino-Italian consortium as they had the available tunnel boring machines (TBM) which usually would take a year to manufacture and deliver onsite.
 The consortium also offered a second TBM which would cut the timeline by another year.
 The project was set with delays, but finally completed and operational by June 2000 and at a lower cost projected.